KeaganRieder/Art_Project_code/README.md

-# Perlin Noise Galaxy
+# Perlin Nebula Generator

-# Overveiw
+## Overveiw
 This project was created in unity for one of my art class assignments, which tasked us to create art from randomness.
-At the time, I was exploring how to use Perlin noise generation techniques to generate noise, and so decide to create a program that generates nebulas from Perlin noise.
+At the time, I was exploring how to use Perlin noise generation techniques to generate noise, and so decided to create a program that generates nebulas from Perlin noise.

 ## controls